Rani Gindl invited me to her blog parade and asked a question that sounds simple but goes quite deep when you think about it: What is Selfcare for me?

 At home in Vietnam, there were always small bowls of fermented fruits on the table.
 Just for snacking, in between.

 That was not a conscious health strategy, it was simply tradition.
-And this tradition has had an effect: In Vietnam, there is far less overweight, fewer digestive problems, more vitality in everyday life.
+And this tradition had an effect: In Vietnam, there is far less overweight, fewer digestive problems, and more vitality in everyday life.

 Plants as allies